Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 However, if the Validate guest emails feature is enabled, the second input box will appear in the Welcome section.
 You can enable the validate guest emails feature at Settings > Registrations > General.

-Add questions to a form
+Add fields to a form

 At our sample center, a registrar might add Mobile phone, Address, Email newsletter, Gender identification, and Self describe.

-The form now appears as follows.
+With the newly added fields, the form now appears as follows.

 Indicators and options